Hot Spots on DogsLast updated: August 2, 2016

 - Avoid medications that will dry or sting.
 Stinging draws attention to the site and increases self-trauma from licking or rubbing.
 Alcohol-containing products should be avoided.

 - Prevent your pet from biting, licking or scratching the affected area.
-If self-trauma is an issue, you can use LickGuard to prevent further damage from licking.

 If the underlying cause can be identified, preventing hot spots can be easy by simply managing the cause—controlling fleas, cleaning the ears, treating allergies, etc. Other methods of prevention include keeping a pet's hair trimmed short during the summer and giving regular medicated baths.
 Keeping long coats well groomed also helps prevent hot spots.